 Harvard University Transportation Services provides free transportation throughout the Cambridge and Allston campuses for Extension School students and faculty.
-Shuttle buses run seven days a week (except during holiday and semester breaks).
 See Harvard Transportation and Parking Services to view shuttle bus routes and schedules.

 An evening van service provides door-to-door transportation around the Cambridge and Allston campuses and transports Harvard community members off the scheduled shuttle bus route.
 The service operates between 7 pm and 3 am (last call at 2:30 am) seven days a week during the academic year.
-Between Commencement and the start of fall classes, the service operates from 7 pm until midnight.
+Between Commencement and the start of fall classes, the service operates from 7 pm until midnight (last call at 11:30 pm).
 For information, call (617) 495-0400.

 The daytime van service is designed for Harvard community members who, as a result of physical impairment or a medical condition, find it difficult or impossible to use the regular fully accessible shuttle bus.
-Students who wish to use the daytime van service should contact the disability services coordinator at firstname.lastname@example.org or (617) 495-0977 for more information.
+Students who wish to use the daytime van service should contact the Accessibility Services Office for more information.

-The Longwood Medical Area shuttle (M2), operated by the Medical, Academic, and Scientific Community Organization (MASCO), connects the Cambridge campus to the Medical School weekdays from 6:40 am to 11 pm and Saturdays from 8 am to 10 pm (no service on Sundays or University holidays) during the academic year.
+The Longwood Medical Area shuttle (M2), operated by the Medical, Academic, and Scientific Community Organization (MASCO), connects the Cambridge campus to the Medical School weekdays and Saturdays (no service on Sundays or University holidays) during the academic year.

-Extension School degree candidates with Harvard ID cards can ride for free.
+Extension School degree candidates and premedical program participants with Harvard ID cards can ride for free.
 Members of the Harvard community without Harvard ID cards may purchase tickets in advance at the Harvard University Events and Information Center in the Smith Campus Center, and at various Medical School locations.
 For more information on tickets and schedules, call (617) 632-2800 or visit the MASCO website.